ThiagoSchetini/AR9285-rebranding/README.md

 Now it's time to open the eeprom dump file with ghex, find and replace vendor/device/subsystem IDs:
 `ghex AR9285-patched.eeprom`
-In the menu `"View" --> "Group Data As" --> "Words"`, it's just a preference.

 Now something IMPORTANT, the eeprom dump file is byte-flipped, which means, if we want to look for "168C", we will look for "8C16".
-So from:
-- PCI_ID 168C:002B  will become 8086:0085
-- PCI_SUBSYS_ID 1A3B:1089 will become 8086:1311

-We obtain:
-- PCI_ID 8C16:2B00  will become 8680:8500
+- PCI_ID

+168C:002A look for 8C 16 2A 00 replace by 8C 16 2B 00 (only the B changed on this case)

-- PCI_SUBSYS_ID 3B1A:8910 will become 8680:1113
+- PCI_SUBSYS_ID

-And a bit more clearly:
-- find 8C162B00       replace by 86808500
-- find 3B1A8910       replace by 86801113
+144F look for 4F 14 replace by A1 30

+7156 look for 56 71 replace by AA 17

-Don't forget, sometimes there are 2 OCCURENCES of each to find and replace by.
+WARNING: sometimes there are 2 OCCURENCES of each to find and replace by.
-Then save file.

 And now we write back the modified eeprom dump file into the wireless card, using iwleeprom tool:
 `sudo ./iwleeprom -i AR9285-patched.eeprom`

 Now our AR9285 card is patched and ready.
 We put it back in the Thinkpad T430, and boot it.
 You should not see any warning from the BIOS.

+That's all!

-No, you don need the FAKE-PCI...kext, only the toleda kext for atheros.
+Your card is patched and ready!
+Put it back in the Thinkpad, and boot it.
+You don need the FAKE-PCIID...kext, you need only the toleda kext for atheros.
 Visit my t430 hackintosh repository:
 `https://github.com/ThiagoSchetini/macosx-thinkpad-t430`

-Your rebranded wireless works on Linux and probably on Windows too =)
+Note that your card still works on another OS like Linux and probably on Windows, because, it's an Atheros yet!